Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Discover and connect with prospects on LinkedIn

-Once you’ve found your target client, you need to connect with them on LinkedIn.
+Once you’ve found your target client, you must connect with them on LinkedIn.
 But please don’t do two things; the first is attempting to connect without a message because they likely don’t understand how you’re connected and won’t accept.
-The second one is; do not pitch, do not hard sell in the contact message.
+The second one is not to pitch or hard sell in the contact message.
 It’s often one of the prospect’s biggest pet peeves when the first thing salespeople do is send a barrage of PDFs about services and products.
 Ultimately, you should always follow our 4 golden rules for connecting with prospects on LinkedIn:

 Discover and connect with prospects on LinkedIn, 4 Golden Rules Of LinkedIn Connection Requests